 Magnetic flux passes through a stationary loop of wire with resistance R and this flux varies from t = 0, to t = T/2 such that Φ(t) = b sin(2𝝅t/T) where b is a given constant.
 Estimate the energy dissipated in the loop during that time.

 The magnetic field B at all points within the colored circle shown in Fig. E29.15 has an initial magnitude of 0.750 T. (The circle could represent approximately the space inside a long, thin solenoid.)
 The magnetic field is directed into the plane of the diagram and is decreasing at the rate of -0.0350 T/s.
-What is the current in the ring if its resistance is 4.00 Ω?
+If the ring is cut at some point and the ends are separated slightly, what will be the emf between the ends?

 <Image>